DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/tree-data.md

 # React Grid - Tree Data

 The Grid component can show tree data.
-Use the corresponding plugins to show tree data and manage the expanded rows state programmatically or via the UI (a column that contains UI elements for row expanding/collapsing).
+Use the corresponding plugins to show tree data and manage the expanded rows' state programmatically or via the UI (a column that contains UI elements for row expanding/collapsing).

 ## Related Plugins